Education & Sociology Librarian

 Toni Olivas’ responsibilities include research help, collection development and information literacy instruction for the students and faculty of the School of Education and the Spanish Program.
 She also provides information literacy instruction to students in first year programs such as GEL and GEO.
-As the Education Librarian for CSUSM Kellogg Library, Toni Olivas also oversees the Virginia Hansen Curriculum Room.
+As the Education Librarian for CSUSM Kellogg Library, Dr. Olivas also oversees the Virginia Hansen Curriculum Room and the Barahona Collection.

 Mentoring programs and how to establish healthy mentoring relationships in a professional environment